nwg/racket-wiki/Artifacts.md

 in that it will execute a number of potentially error-causing statements without allowing control-flow to branch.

-Many, including Matthew F. strongly believe that Racket's dynamic-wind is the correct primitive to use instead this macro.
+Many, including Matthias F. strongly believe that Racket's dynamic-wind is the correct primitive to use instead this macro.

-I use dynamic-wind a lot, and still find the (finally...) macro has utility.

 |#
 (require mzlib/defmacro)